arnabganguly/HDInsighthivemigration/CreateHDInsight40cluster.md

 ![https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p46.png](https://github.com/arnabganguly/HDInsighthivemigration/blob/master/images/p46.png)

-9. In this step we created an HDInsight 3.6 Hadoop cluster with preconfigured external metastore and storage account.
+9. In this step we created an HDInsight 4.0 Hadoop cluster with preconfigured upgraded external metastore and mapped its storage to a preexisting storage container.

 10. In the next step we will create some test data in the cluster to represent a production workload.